Snawoot/easy-dp/README.md

 # easy-dp

-A shell script to deploy [dumbproxy](https://github.com/SenseUnit/dumbproxy) in one run
+A shell script to deploy [dumbproxy](https://github.com/SenseUnit/dumbproxy) on Linux in one run.

-Deployment highlights:
+## Highlights

-* TLS with IP-address certificates from LetsEncrypt
+* TLS with IP-address certificates from Let's Encrypt
 * Simple password-based authorization

 # Usage